 - Upload of outcome information is restricted to the PI responsible for a research project or a trusted user, but submission of the data must be done by the PI alone.

-- No ability until at least the end of 2015 to upload information from a central file or anyone other than the lead PI.
+- No ability to upload information from a central file or anyone other than the lead PI.

 - Publications mentioned in the outcome reports are not available for download from RF but PIs are being encouraged to supply URLs to e-versions where available - this could point to the PURE record or the publisher record.

 - The only known overlap with PURE is that the outcomes recorded on RF could also be included as impact data on PURE (the difference being on PURE the impacts can be made publically available, related to people, units or projects or reported on)

 There is a good summary of the purpose of the application on the ResearchFish website.

 RCUK have also produced a guide to researchers and Research Office staff - RCUK ResearchFish FAQs